nus-CS3219/RabbitMQ-Tutorial/README.md

 ### **Explanation of the Pub/Sub Example**

 In this pub/sub example, the publisher (`publisher.js`) creates an exchange named "logs".
-The exchange is declared as a "fanout" type, which means it will broadcast the messages to all the queues bound to it.
+The exchange is declared to be of type "fanout", which means it will broadcast the messages to all the queues bound to it.

 Each subscriber (`subscriber.js`) creates an exclusive queue and binds it to the "logs" exchange.
 Each subscriber will then receive its own copy of the published messages.